Contra (New England)

 Preparation: Take hands in fours from the top.
 ‘1’s improper.
 Start in a crossways wavy line (ladies in the center).

-B2: Circle left three places… to a crossways wavy line (partners face the same way - ladies in the center), (4)
+B2: Circle left 3 places… to a crossways wavy line (ladies in the center - partners face the same way), (8)

 Author: Martha Wild